-At higher levels of process maturity, developers were embedded in larger, more complex organizations, and encountered approaches that were the fruit of a complex, organized, large-scale process design and development effort-recall the second interview quoted in the introduction.
-Tools, models of the development process, and the structuring of the work community were no longer naturally emergent phenomena grounded in local experience.
-They were formalized, standardized, bureaucratized.
-Developers were aware that their effectiveness was not only the result of their own individual effort and skill and of informally shared tricks of the trade, but also and increasingly the result of this social, rather than private, accumulation of working knowledge.
+At higher levels of process maturity, developers were embedded in larger social aggregates, and encountered approaches that were the fruit of a complex, organized, large-scale process development effort.
+Tools, more advanced models, rules, division of labor, community were no longer naturally emergent phenomena grounded in local experience.
+They were formalized and standardized.
+Developers were aware that their effectiveness was the not only the result of their own individual effort and skill and of informally shared tricks of the trade, but also and increasingly the result of this social, rather than private, accumulation of working knowledge.

 At first, this socialization took a form many developers experienced as alienating and coercive.
-Discussing the Military Standards for software quality assurance that came into force in the mid-1980s, one veteran noted that: '[Military Standard] 2167A was supposed to make coding a no-brainer' (C development manager).
-In the civilian Program A too, the initial experience with process was top down, oriented to conformance, and 'most managers felt that it was just a matter of ensuring that people were implementing it' (A program manager).
+Discussing the Military Standards that come into force in the mid-1980s, one veteran noted that: "[Military Standard] 2167A was supposed to make coding a no-brainer" (D-20).
+In the civilian Program A too, the initial experience with process was top-down, oriented to conformance, and "most managers felt that it was just a matter of ensuring that people were implementing it" (A-11).

-But by the time of my study a decade or more later, the Level 5 programs had pushed the socialization of the production process further, and it had taken a more enabling form.
-Recall the GCC interview quoted in the Introduction: 'But I can see the need now.'
-Another developer said:
+But by the time of my study a decade or more later, the Level 5 Programs had pushed the socialization of the production process further, and it had taken a more enabling form.
+Two interviews were particularly eloquent on this point:

-I came from a background in industrial process computers and the organization I worked for was much less structured in how they handled all this.
+"I came from a background in industrial process computers and the organization I worked for was much less structured in how they handled all this.
 The process was basically just define the requirements, write the code, then do a final test.
 Apart from that, you were basically on your own.
 Here the processes tell you a lot more about how to do the work.
-By formalizing things, they make it easier to incorporate lessons-learned a lot faster.
-Previously, it was more like a 'hand-me-down'-you learned how to do your work with some help from other people on the job, or just by yourself.
-(B developer)
+By formalizing things, they make it easier to incorporate lessons-learned a lot a faster.
+Previously, it was more like a 'hand-me-down' - you learned how to do your work with some help from other people on the job, or just by yourself."
+(B-14)